nmeyer-ur/Grid/README.sve.md

 ### SVE compiler support

 * armclang 18.4 and 19.1
-* no gcc support at present
+* Allinea gcc 8.2.0 (auto-vectorization for fixed-size SVE, no intrinsics support yet)
+* gcc 8.2.0 (not tested, but expected to work too)

 ### SVE emulators and simulators